 The Cape Preston landscape is more than 2.5 billion years old.
 CITIC Pacific Mining is committed to sustainability and ensuring our operations are environmentally responsible for the life of our project and beyond.

 CPM is focused on fostering a sustainable and environmentally responsible culture within the company.
-SinoSAFE Environment is an important initiative in promoting this culture, where environmental risks are identified and appropriate management actions are incorporated into everyday operations.
+SinoSAFE Environment is an important initiative in promoting this culture, where environmental risks are identified and appropriate management actions incorporated into everyday operations.

 As the operator of Sino Iron, CPM implements the requirements endorsed by the Minister for Environment (issued in Ministerial Statements: MS635 in 2003, MS822 in 2009 and MS1066 in 2017).